 But how do you even create a subscription ecommerce site?

-Keeping that in mind, we performed an audit on all the ecommerce platforms out there, and found the top 5 ecommerce platforms for subscription-based businesses based on these features:
+Keeping that in mind, we performed an audit on all the ecommerce platforms out there, and found the top 5 ecommerce platforms that allow to sell subscriptions based on these features:

 - Transaction fees

 - Customer self-service (subscription management)